arklumpus/MuPDFCore/Readme.md

 ## Getting started

-The MuPDFCore library targets .NET Standard 2.0, thus it can be used in projects that target .NET Standard 2.0+, .NET Core 2.0+, .NET Framework 4.6.1 and possibly others.
+The MuPDFCore library targets .NET Standard 2.0, thus it can be used in projects that target .NET Standard 2.0+, .NET Core 2.0+, .NET Framework 4.6.1 ([note](#netFrameworkNote)) and possibly others.
 MuPDFCore includes a pre-compiled native library, thus projects using it can only run on Windows, macOS and Linux x64 operating systems.

 To use the library in your project, you should install the [MuPDFCore NuGet package](https://www.nuget.org/packages/MuPDFCore/) and/or the [MuPDFCore.PDFRenderer NuGet package](https://www.nuget.org/packages/MuPDFCore.MuPDFRenderer/).